ibm-cloud-docs/power-iaas/ha-dr-public-cloud.md

 {{site.data.keyword.powerSysFull}} supports various high availability and disaster recovery solutions that you can deploy in your environment.
 The host failure recovery is the default high availability solution that is supported by {{site.data.keyword.powerSys_notm}}.
-You can also learn about advanced high availability and disaster recovery solutions available for deployment.
+You can also deploy advanced solutions, such as PowerHA SystemMirror and geographic mirroring, to meet specific recovery objectives.
 {: shortdesc}